Trump now says Ukraine can win back all territory lost to Russia

 UNITED NATIONS: US President Donald Trump shifted his rhetoric about the war in Ukraine on Tuesday (Sep 23), saying he believes Ukraine can win back all of the territory Russia has taken since its invasion, although he gave no indication of how that would affect US policy.

-Trump made his comment in a post on his Truth Social platform soon after meeting with Ukrainian President Volodymyr Zelenskyy on the sidelines of the UN General Assembly.
+Trump made his comment in a post on his Truth Social platform soon after meeting with Ukrainian President Volodymyr Zelenskyy on the sidelines of the United Nations General Assembly.
 He had previously said that both Kyiv and Moscow would have to cede land to end the war.

 "With time, patience, and the financial support of Europe and, in particular, NATO, the original Borders from where this War started, is very much an option," Trump said in his post.